TheBlackMezek/Unity-VR-Framework/README.md

 ## Features

 - A single Player prefab which comes equipped with interactor hands, configurable teleporting, and all the management scripts the framework needs.
 No complicated setup!
-- Haptic materials that can be applied to all the objects in your scene at almost no cost to CPU or RAM!
+- Haptic materials that can be applied to all the objects in your scene at almost no cost to CPU or RAM.
 - **COMING SOON:**
 - Prefabs for various interactable objects: pickups, doors, levers, buttons, sliders, drawers, bows, and slingshots.